welbym/welbym/README.md

 -- currently working on an Android navigation tracking app

--- studying Android with Java and Kotlin
+-- studying Android 🤖 with Java and Kotlin

+-- studying Unity game dev with C# 👾

--- I also experiment a bit with Rust and Python
+-- I also experiment a bit with Rust 🦀 && Python 🐍

 <!--
 **welbym/welbym** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.